VenkatRepaka/CarND-MPC-Project/README.md

 - Minimize the value gap between sequential actuations.

 ### Length and Duration
-_N_ is the number of timesteps in the horizon. _dt_ is how much time elapses between actuations.
-The values chosen for _N_ is 10 and for _dt_ is 0.1
+_N_ is the number of timesteps in the horizon. _dt_ is how much time elapses between actuations.<br>
+A smaller dt means higher N(Number of steps).
+This means higher computation with higher accuracy, and this also adds to latency.<br>
+A larger dt means lower N(Number of steps). less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+This is sometimes called "discretization error".<br>
+N determines the number of variables optimized by the MPC.
+This is also the major driver of computational cost.<br>
+So optimal values for dt and N have to be chosen/derived from tuning.<br><br>
+I have started with _N_ as 10 and _dt_ as 0.1(Same as the latency in the system).
+**The best values that I have found are _N_ is 8 and for _dt_ is 0.1 and it worked well for a speed of 81mph.**
+<br><br>
+- For a time horizon of 1 second when dt is low, osillation is high.
+The cause is too frequent actuations caused unstablility.
+- For a time horizon of 2 seconds with dt 0.1 and time steps 20, oscillation is high.
+The cause is the curvature that is drawn at the curves is leading to slight shift away from reference trajectory.
+This in turn is causing to steer away from reference line.
+And this deviation when combined with speeding, causing car to move off the road.

 ## Solution